 In case you are blogging on the BlogSpot platform and you’re still not ready to follow Tip#3 (see above) — no problem — you can still use this guide to make your BlogSpot blog search engine friendly.

 - Properly optimize your blog for search engine crawling and indexing.
 This is a one-time setup, and you can hire an SEO company to get your blog optimized for search engines.

 - You need to practice writing blog posts that are search engine optimized.
 You don’t have to change your writing style, but you do need to take care of certain things such as headings, keyword relevancy, permalinks, and meta values.
 I have already discussed these things in detail here and here.

-Here are two more posts which highlight some of the common mistakes that are made by a majority of bloggers:
+Here is one more posts which highlight some of the common mistakes that are made by a majority of bloggers:

 I hope this post has helped you to learn something new.
 Feel free to ask any follow-up questions you may have in the comments section below.

 If you find this post useful, consider sharing it on Facebook, Twitter, and Pinterest.

 You can also subscribe to the ShoutMeLoud newsletter for more blogging tips and updates.